 - Turn the food processor off, and take a small amount of the mixture and squeeze in your hand.
 If it easily sticks together, then it is ready.
 If it still is crumbly and falls apart, add more water, 1 teaspoon at a time.

 - Roll into a ball of your desired size (I like them usually about 1 Tablespoons worth).
-Then roll the balls in the shredded coconut.

 - Keep in an air tight container at room temperature.
 Keeps for 2-3 days.

 - The mixture should not be so dry that it does not stick together easily, and it should not be so wet that you can feel the liquid.
 It should be wet enough so the coconut easily sticks to the outside of the ball when rolled.

 - Cashew butter is also a great substitute for almond butter.

 - If there is a nut allergy, you may substitute the nut butter with sunflower butter.